mortenson/ripoff/README.md

     avatarGrayscale: false
 ```

+### Special template variables

+- `rowID` - The map key of the row using this template, ex `users:uuid(fooBar)`.
+Useful for allowing the "caller" to provide their own ID for the "main" row being created, if there is one.
+Optional to use if you find it awkward.
+- `enums` - A map of SQL enums names to an array of enum values.
+Useful for creating one row for each value of an enum (ex: each user role).

 # Security

 This project explicitly allows SQL injection due to the way queries are constructed.
 Do not run `ripoff` on directories you do not trust.